github/docs/content/osmand/settings/general/display-language-android.md

 Select preferred language for OsmAnd user interface.
 By default system device language is used.

-{% note %}
-Translation of OsmAnd is made by volunteers on [Weblate.org](https://weblate.org), {% data reusables.links.weblate-osmand %} you can join to help translate OsmAnd on your language, {% data reusables.links.weblate-osmand %}.
-{% endnote %}
+{% data reusables.notes.display-language-note %}

-You can change "{% data reusables.android-values.preferred_locale %}" in {% data reusables.general-settings.display-language-android %}.
+You can change {% data reusables.android-values.preferred_locale %} in {% data reusables.general-settings.display-language-android %}.